VikasKR123/Kuberntes_Assignment_Vikas/README.md

 This will create a .jar file in the target directory of your project.
 ## 3.Write the Dockerfile
 Create a Dockerfile to package your application along with Tomcat.

+To reduce the size of the Docker image, I used a <b>multi-stage build</b> technique.
+Multi-stage builds optimize the image by dividing it into stages.
+In this approach, all intermediate stages are used only during the build process and are not included in the final image.
+The intermediate stages are converted to binary content, and only the necessary binaries or artifacts from these stages are carried over to the final image, significantly reducing its size.

+for ex:

 ## 4. Build Docker Image
 Use the following command to build the Docker image:<br>
 <b> ```docker build -t vikaskarbail/java-app:latest .```<b>